sreid7/RedHat-RH124/README.md

 echo = inserting something into the file, ex. (echo "micheal is one" > micheal).
 This will insert this phrase into the micheal file

-cat = display what is in the file ex. cat micheal = misheal is one
+cat = display what is in the file ex. cat micheal = micheal is one